BTEC HND Building Services EngineeringSouthwark Campus

 Major projects in London and the raised focus on the environment and sustainability are resulting in an increased demand for those graduating from this course.

 We run a very active and well utilised careers page on our Virtual Learning Environment (VLE) to provide both a shop window for employers seeking recruits and trainees and links to major external recruitment agencies.

 We also facilitate employer recruitment visits on campus, and provide advertising for graduate recruitment open events at company offices.

-If you graduate from the HND course, you'll be able to apply for further study at undergraduate level, including for a place on our full-time BSc Building Services Engineering.
+Good graduates from the HND course can apply to top-up with our BEng Building Services Engineering.
 This will complete the academic requirements for Incorporated Engineer status.

 Part-time study while in full time employment was tough going at times but I found that by working at it you get out what you put in and I progressed well enough to transfer from the HND to the BEng Hons degree course.
 I graduated with a first class Honours degree and promotion to a permanent engineering post at work - so it was certainly worthwhile.Cara Hobbs, Alumna HND and BEng Building Services Engineering

 We are University of the Year for Graduate Employment for the second year in a row - The Times and Sunday Times Good University Guide 2018, 2019.